ericleib/ericleib.github.io/_posts/2014-12-15-reverse-academy-reinventing-traditional-education.markdown

 ---
 published: true
-title: Reverse-Academy: Reinventing Traditional Education
+title: Reverse-Academy - Reinventing Traditional Education
 layout: post
+image: /imgs/dead-poets-society.jpg
 ---
 *(I wrote this article in late 2014 and then presented the idea at the [Startup Weekend Toulouse event in 2015](/2015/04/04/startup-weekend-toulouse-2015-wow.html))*